Learnware-LAMDA/Beimingwu/docs/content/en/developer-guide/structure-and-guidelines.md

 # Project Structure and Guidelines

-The Beimingwu system adopts a `Monorepo` code management approach, and the [code repository](https://gitee.com/beimingwu/beimingwu) contains four sub-projects:
+Beimingwu learnware dock system is developed with five sub-projects:
+- **Engine**: Encompassing core components and algorithms within the learnware paradigm, and providing a command-line client for user interaction, it has been releasead as the `learnware` package.
-- **Frontend**: Provides the interface and functionality for user interaction with the learnware dock system, including the main system and administrator system.
+- **Frontend**: Provide the interface and functionality for user interaction with the learnware dock system, including the main system and administrator system.
-- **Backend**: Responsible for handling dock system's operation logic and data operations, ensuring system stability and high performance.
+- **Backend**: Responsible for handling the dock system's operation logic and data operations, it ensures system stability and high performance.
-- **Docs**: Maintains system documentation, including user guides, development guides, etc., ensuring system usability.
+- **Docs**: Maintain system documentation, including user guides, development guides, etc., ensuring system usability.
-- **Deploy**: Manages the system deployment configuration, including frontend and backend deployment files.
+- **Deploy**: Manage the system deployment configuration, including frontend and backend deployment files.

+The `Engine` is implemented in a separate `Learnware` [code repository](https://www.gitlink.org.cn/beimingwu/learnware) and is configured with its own [project documentation](https://learnware.readthedocs.io/en/latest/).

-The following sections detail the specific structure and development standards of the entire project.
+The remaining four sub-projects are implemented within the `Beimingwu` [code repository](https://www.gitlink.org.cn/beimingwu/beimingwu) and are managed using a `Monorepo` approach.
+The following sections will provide details on the specific structure and development guidelines for the `Beimingwu` code repository.

-## Project Structure
+## Beimingwu Project Structure

-The project is divided into four sub-projects: frontend, backend, deploy, and docs, each independent of the others.
+The `Beimingwu` code repository consists of four sub-projects: frontend, backend, deploy, and docs, each independent of the others.

 ### Frontend Project Structure
 ```shell